greenm01/ec4x/docs/ec4x_specs.md

 When attacking a solar system, cloaked units are considered to be a surprise to the defenders.

+In neutral territory a cloaked fleet is a surprise.

 Roll for stealth in accordance with Section 2.4.3.
 Scouts present in opposing forces have an opportunity to counter.

-If the fleets on all sides remain cloaked (undetected) then combat is cancelled and the all parties carry on with their movement orders.
+If the fleets on all sides remain cloaked (undetected), then the player defending his solar system wins in ambush.
+If neither player is defending their own solar system, then fleets carry on with movement orders and combat is cancelled.

 **Important**: *Every fleet joining a Task Force must pass a stealth roll for the entire Task Force to be considered cloaked*.